na-na-hi/renget/archive/tmd2many_days.md

 !!! info (11/11/23 ᴇᴀʀᴛʜ ᴛɪᴍᴇ) - #SQ05 Local Treasures
 After meeting the dubiously-titled Professor Salandit and his assistant, he hires your group to seek out a lost tablet from the Marrow Tribe that was stolen by bandits.
 Retrieving the old text, a recounting of the tribe's foundation, Salandit offers payment and suggests that he'll consider hiring you for more assistance.
 Although the mission was a success, and you've established some connections, you can't help but feel there's something off about the whole ordeal...

+!!! info (12/02/23 ᴇᴀʀᴛʜ ᴛɪᴍᴇ) - #SQ06 Ruined Trial
+The group visits the Marrow Tribe after an invitation from Cubone.
+There, they shop and interact with the locals, while Mohka, Dustin, Wallis, Kaz, Darius, and Matchia decide to take an early trial meant for the tribe's newcomers to prove themselves.
+However, when they enter, Darius, Kaz, Wallis, and Matchia are lead astray by the lingering spirit of Chien-Pao, known to the locals as the Blade, and Kaz strikes a deal with the beast for their safety...

+!!!
+(12/05/23 ᴇᴀʀᴛʜ ᴛɪᴍᴇ) - #06 Echoing Forest